What Is The C-Wire On A Thermostat?

 If you find that you don’t have a c-wire (and you do have a low voltage thermostat setup), there are some options available to resolve the situation.

 On the face of it, this is the easiest option, but it may not be the best.
-There are certainly smart thermostat models that don’t need a c-wire, although most of these still have the option to use on.
+There are certainly smart thermostat models that don’t need a c-wire, although most of these still have the option to use one.
 Usually the c-wire requirement is avoided by using batteries to power the thermostat instead.
 Seems perfectly fine, right?
 In my experience, you’ll likely find it’s a bit of a hassle.

-Use a c-wire adapter
+Use a c-wire adapter (many come with one)

 There are a few models of smart thermostat that come with such an adapter in the box, such as smart thermostats from ecobee and Wyze.
-Other brands can use an add-on unit like the Emerson Common Wire Kit or Venstar Add-a-wire accessory.
+Other brands can use an add-on wire connection unit like the Emerson Common Wire Kit or Venstar Add-a-wire accessory.

-Use a 24VAC transformer
+Use a 24VAC transformer and plug it in

 These transformers are actually the same power supplies that wired doorbells use, so they’re fairly easy to get hold of, and have plenty of wire length to reach a power outlet.
 One example is this highly rated model from Hotop which comes with a good length cable and a whole bunch of cable clips to secure it to the wall.

-Install a c-wire
+Install a new wire bundle to get a c-wire

-You’ll need to be careful to photograph and label all your existing wires at both the thermostat base plate end, and the furnace or HVAC control board, and be sure to do any wiring changes with the power off to prevent damage to your expensive equipment.
+You’ll need to be careful to photograph and label all your existing wires at both the thermostat wall plate end, and the furnace or HVAC control board, and be sure to do any wiring changes with the power off to prevent damage to your expensive equipment.

 As with anything regarding your thermostat, if you’re not comfortable pulling cable through your walls it’s best to get a professional to do it properly.

-Thermostat Buying Options
+Smart Thermostat Buying Options

 There are a few ways to do this depending on your situation, budget, and the effort you’re prepared to spend.
 Be it using a cheap c-wire adapter, plugging in a 24VAC transformers, or just getting a proper c-wire installed, this is most often a solvable problem.